 Claims are handled by member companies in the name of the NGF.
 Handlers are entitled to be compensated with a handling fee.
 At the same time, handling fees do not have any effect on payments to victims.
 A regulation for the handling of claims in the name of the NGF was introduced in 2009 and has been amended in 2012.
 It applies to all pending cases as per 1 May 2012.

 The NGF tries to reclaim costs from persons responsible for accidents in all events of damage.
 The NGF is entitled to a complete right of recourse to any indemnification paid.
-However, revenues generated by recourses are low compared to claims payments, since in most cases the persons responsible for accidents cannot be identified.
+Revenues generated by recourses are low compared to claims payments, since in most cases the persons responsible for accidents cannot be identified.